 About the School

-Sewanee Elementary is located atop the mountainous Cumberland Plateau in the southeastern part of Middle Tennesse.
-Sewanee Elementary School serves grades K-5 in the Franklin County School Distrct.
+Sewanee Elementary is located atop the mountainous Cumberland Plateau in the southeastern part of Middle Tennessee.
+Sewanee Elementary School serves grades K-5 in the Franklin County School District.

 Asian - <5%